A default judgment is when the court makes an order without having a hearing. This occurs when the defendant does not respond to a complaint.

 The Magistrates’ Court can dismiss a complaint if a defence or default judgment isn’t filed within 12 months of the original complaint being made.
 A new complaint would need to be filed with the court after 12 months.

 Court can be a complex and costly process and you should seek legal advice before applying for a default judgment.
 The steps below provide general information about the default judgment process.
 It does not cover all scenarios.

 STEP 1: Complete forms

 Fill in an application for order in default of defence - Form 21A to make an order against the defendant.

 An affidavit in support of application is also required if the complaint is for something other than a debt or liquidated demand - a debt where the amount owing is known.

 The affidavit must be witnessed and sworn or affirmed in the presence of an authorised person before it is filed with the Magistrates’ Court.
-See the witnessing documents page for more information.
+Refer to the witnessing documents page for more information.

 It is a criminal offence to provide false or incorrect information in an affidavit.
 You should seek legal advice if you have any questions about the process.